 Jennifer’s resistance is more difficult to unpack.
-It attempts to apply an accepted philosophical concept in an effort to move our conversation forward.
-Understanding the lack of epistemic friction in this instance requires both an awareness of the discursive dynamics at play and an understanding of how the use/mention distinction is being used.
-We need to ask: does Jennifer’s appeal to the use-mention offer us beneficial epistemic friction, or it is just a case of using the master’s tools to defend the master’s epistemic home terrain?
+It attempts to apply an accepted philosophical concept in an effort to move the conversation forward.
+Understanding the lack of epistemic friction in this instance requires both an awareness of the discursive dynamics at play and an understanding of how the use–mention distinction is being used.
+We need to ask: does Jennifer’s appeal to use–mention offer us beneficial epistemic friction, or it is just a case of using the master’s tools to defend the master’s epistemic home terrain?
 I’m not suggesting that she uses the philosopher’s toolkit maliciously.
-There is power in mastering the tools of the discipline and she takes pride in arguing well.
-I’m just curious as to whether she is pressing the use/mention distinction into the service of a broader strategic refusal to understand.
-One way to explore this possibility is to ask whether these moves create useful points of traction (I like to think of them as toeholds) in unfamiliar epistemic terrain; that is, whether they offer us the beneficial epistemic friction required to know well.
+There is power in mastering the tools of the discipline, and she takes pride in arguing well.
+I’m just curious as to whether she is pressing the use–mention distinction into the service of a broader strategic refusal to understand.
+One way to explore this possibility is to ask whether these moves create useful points of traction (I like to think of them as toeholds) in unfamiliar epistemic terrain, that is, whether they offer us the beneficial epistemic friction required to know well.

 Jennifer understands the distinction between using and mentioning the n-word.
 She is mindful that her usage picks out the word itself and not the group of people it historically references and degrades.<8> Her usage concerns me for a few reasons.
 First, the distinction itself is not particularly sensitive to the politics of dehumanizing speech acts.
-Knowing how the distinction works does not absolve us from the responsibility of choosing to mention those words.
-She mistakenly thinks that the use/mention distinction is helpful regardless of which words are used/mentioned.
+Knowing how the distinction works does not absolve us of the responsibility of choosing to mention those words.
+She mistakenly thinks that the use–mention distinction is helpful regardless of which words are used/mentioned.
 Maya Angelou’s insight makes this powerfully clear.
-In a wonderfully candid interview with Dave Chapelle she explains:
+In a wonderfully candid interview with Dave Chapelle, she explains:

 I believe that a word is a thing.
 It is non-visible and audible only for the time it’s there.
 It hangs in the air, but I believe it is a thing.
 I believe it goes into the upholstery, then to the rugs, and into my hair, and into my clothes, and finally even into my body.
 I believe that words are things and I live on them.
 I look at the word—the “n” word—which I’m really obliged to call it that because it was created to divest people of their humanity.
 And, when I see a bottle come from the pharmacy and it says “POISON” and there is a skull and bones, then I know that the content of that thing, the bottle is not that, but the content is poison.
-If I pour that content into Bavarian crystal, it is still poison.”<9>
+If I pour that content into Bavarian crystal, it is still poison.
+(Angelou 2014)

-Angelou’s observations suggest that use/mention distinction in unhelpful here: it neither neutralizes the offensiveness of the word, nor offer us beneficial epistemic friction.
-If using the “n” word counts as a ten on a one-to-ten scale of offensiveness and mentioning it counts as a nine on that scale, then does reducing the harm one increment really make it that much better?
-Use may be more offensive than mention, but the difference is not sufficient enough to justify uttering the word.
-The word is poison; and an academic appeal to the distinction does not reduce the damage.<10> So, Jennifer’s appeal to the distinction does not help us to know well.
-And, if she were to insist that it does, then I’d ask whether philosophical conventions should be privileged over the well-being of students of color in our class.
+Angelou’s observations suggest that the use–mention distinction in unhelpful here: it neither neutralizes the offensiveness of the word, nor does it offer us beneficial epistemic friction.
+If using the “n” word counts as a ten on a one-to-ten scale of offensiveness, and mentioning it counts as a nine on that scale, then does reducing the harm one step really make it that much better?
+Use may be more offensive than mention, but the difference is not sufficient to justify uttering the word.
+The word is poison; and an academic appeal to the distinction does not reduce the damage.<9> So Jennifer’s appeal to the distinction does not help us to know well.
+And if she were to insist that it does, then I’d ask whether philosophical conventions should be privileged over the well-being of students of color in our class.